Advancing Multimodal Reasoning: From Optimized Cold Start to Staged Reinforcement Learning: Preliminaries

 where $\epsilon$ is a hyperparameter controlling the size of the trust region, and $\hat{A}(x, y)$ is the group-specific advantage function.
 For each input $x$ with $G$ generated responses $\{y_1, \dots, y_G\}$ within a group, the advantage for response $y_i$ is defined as:

 where $\epsilon$ is a small constant for numerical stability.
-This relative advantage is then used within a clipped surrogate objective function.

-Here, $r(x, y_i)$ represents the reward for response $y_i$ to input $x$.
+This relative advantage is then used within a clipped surrogate objective function. $r(x, y_i)$ represents the reward for response $y_i$ to input $x$.
 This advantage function measures how much better a specific response is compared to the average performance within its group, normalized by the group's reward variance.
-By using group-specific advantages, GRPO encourages the model to improve responses within each group while maintaining diversity across groups.